FredIde/sherlog-holmes/README.md

 - Exception
 - Stacktrace

-You need to supply a regular expression that maps that fields to match your log entry.
+You need to supply a regular expression that maps those fields in order to match your log entry.
 Here is an example:

 ```regexp
 (<?level>\w+)\s(<?category>\s+)\s(<?message>.+)
 ```

-Notice that you don't need to define every field, just the ones you need to filter.
+Notice that you don't need to define every field, just the ones shown in your log.

 Patterns for exception and stacktrace should be defined separately.
 The exception pattern is used only in the message field.
 Here is a complete example of a pattern configuration: